jmettraux/rufus-scheduler/README.md

 It's used to specify the first time after which the repeat job should trigger for the first time.

-In the case of an "every" job, this will be the first time (module the scheduler frequency) the job triggers.
+In the case of an "every" job, this will be the first time (modulo the scheduler frequency) the job triggers.
-For a "cron" job, it's the time after which the first schedule will trigger.
+For a "cron" job, it's the time *after* which the first schedule will trigger.

 ```ruby
 scheduler.every '2d', :first_at => Time.now + 10 * 3600 do